Opioid prescription patterns among urologists as compiled from within Medicare

 Introduction: We aimed to evaluate opioid prescribing patterns of urologists across the United States (U.S.) and the District of Columbia (D.C.) using publicly available data from Medicare Part D. Our secondary analysis was to identify any loco-regional trends that may exist within the U.S.

-Methods: We queried publicly reported information from the Part D Prescriber database, which is compiled from beneficiaries enrolled within the Medicare Part D prescription drug program.
-Only providers with the specialty description of urologist were included within this study.
+Methods: We queried publicly reported information from the Part D prescriber database, which is compiled from beneficiaries enrolled within the Medicare Part D prescription drug program.
+Only providers with the specialty description of urologist were included in this study.

 How to Cite